 Just like the different lists we threw out in the introduction, there are such things as mathematical lists, too.
-These lists are called sequences and consist of a list of numbers separated by a comma.
+A sequence is just a list of numbers separated by commas.
 Like this:

 1, 3, 5, 7, 9, …